 Two years earlier, in 1990, I was visiting a friend in Los Angeles.
-I had him chase sea gulls on the beach while I was snapping away, capturing their flight, with my first real camera recently purchased from my brother.
+I had him chase sea gulls on the beach while I was snapping away, capturing their flight, with my first SLR camera, purchased from my brother.

 I remember that as the moment I decided to become a photographer.
 For real.

-I always loved taking pictures but was discouraged by a job coach after high school.
+I always loved taking pictures but was discouraged by a job coach after high school, intending a photography eduction.
 “There are no jobs for photographers!” she barked at me.
 I took her word for it.
-When one of my photo teachers in Sweden told me about the school in New York he had attended, I remembered reading an article about the same school, ICP.
+Years later, one of my photo teachers in Sweden told me about the school in New York he had attended.
+I remembered reading an article about the same school, ICP.
 It had felt like a dream that could never happen to me.

 I applied, was accepted and in September 1993 I traveled to New York to attend a one-year program at the International Center of Photography.
-And love kept me in the Big Apple.
+Love kept me in the Big Apple.

-In 2005 a friend of mine working at the Swedish Church in New York suggested that I list myself on the their website as a photographer.
-I did and ended up finding my niche.
+In 2005 a friend of mine working at the Swedish Church in New York suggested that I list myself on the their website as a photographer and I ended up finding my niche.
 Wedding portraits in a New York environment of couples coming to NY to get married.
-Altough my Mom thinks I have too many kissing pictures on my website...(She also claims that when I was a little boy I told her I'd move to America and that I would send her a ticket to come see me).
-Funny how life turns out.
-My 25 years as a photographer and counting!

 Enjoy! - Michael